nickramsay19/cpp-graphs/README.md

 Takes two vertices and returns a boolean representing the possibility of traversing the edges such that Vertices v1 and v2 will meet.

 ### traverse
-Takes to vertices and outputs the total amount of edges needed to cross in order for the vertices to meet.
+Takes two vertices and outputs the minimum distance between the given vertices.
+If no path exists, returns -1.

 ### degree
 Takes a vertex and outputs the degree of the given vertex, that being the total amount of edges adjacent to the vertex.